 ICPSR (Inter-University Consortium for Political and Social Research)--The ICPSR is one of the largest collections of quantitative data in the world.
 The archives contents cover a very wide range of topics, with household surveys, health conditions and health care, and public opinion being particularly strong points in the collection.
 Emory's local ICPSR representatives are Ms. Jennifer Doty and Dr. Robert O'Reilly.
 The ICPSR is also available via Databases at Emory.
+Please see this notice from the ICPSR on how to access the archive and its data when off-campus.

 Roper Center for Public Opinion Research--The Roper Center is one of the country's premier centers for polling data, with holdings dating back to 1935.
 While the bulk of the Center's data are for national polls, it also includes many state-level polls as well.
 The iPOLL interface may be of particular use because it allows users to search through surveys at the question level.
 Roper also has a large compilation of Presidential approval ratings.
 The Roper Center is also available via Databases at Emory.